AutopsySkip to the navigation

-An autopsy is performed by a doctor (pathologist) who has training and expertise in the examination of body tissues and fluids.
+An autopsy is done by a doctor called a pathologist.
+This type of doctor is an expert in examining body tissues and fluids.

-- When the reason for the death may be a medical condition that was not previously diagnosed.
+- When the reason for the death may be an unknown medical problem.

-- If there are questions about an unexpected death that appears due to natural causes.
+- If there are questions about a sudden death that appears to be from natural causes.

-- If there are concerns about genetic diseases or conditions that they also may be at risk for developing.
+- If there are concerns about genetic problems that family members may also be at risk for.

-- When the death occurs unexpectedly during medical, dental, surgical, or obstetric procedures.
+- When the death occurs without warning during a medical or dental procedure.